 An American businessman visiting Nagoya, Japan, meets a woman in a hotel bar.
 Returning to her room, 3 ninjas kill her and wound him, but he sees the ninja boss' face.
 Now, he's the prime target of a dangerous ninja cult.

-Paul is on one of his many business trips to Tokyo, as a computer-chip executive from New York, when he meets a beautiful and mysterious woman.
+Paul is on a business trips to Nagoya, as a computer-chip executive from New York, when he meets a beautiful and mysterious woman.
 Later, he finds himself in the wrong place at the wrong time, inadvertently interrupting an assassination by a feared Ninja-cult.
 As he is now the only man to have seen the face of the cult's warrior-leader and lived, he soon realizes that he is facing a markedly foreshortened life-expectancy.
 Teaming up with a friendly samurai couple, on a two-centuries-old blood-feud with the Ninja, he struggles to survive.
 Finally, recuperating on an island-fortress, he learns swordsmanship, and perhaps, a little about courage, honor, love, and loyalty.
 The requisite final confrontation is rife with bloody swordplay and spectacular martial-arts action sequences.Written by

->

-> Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>
+Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>